Cynthia McKinney: 2002 primary defeat

-Between terms
+2003–2005

 During 2003 and 2004, McKinney toured the US and much of Europe publicly speaking about her defeat, her opposition to the Iraq War, and the Bush administration.

 In 2004, McKinney served on the advisory committee for the group 2004 Racism Watch.
-On September 9, 2004, she was a commissioner in The Citizens' Commission on 9-11.
-On October 26, 2004, she was among 100 Americans and 40 family members of those who were killed on 9/11 who signed the 9/11 Truth Movement statement, calling for new investigations of unexplained aspects of the 9/11 events.

 Having made no secret that she wanted to return to Congress, McKinney turned down the Green Party's nomination for president in the 2004 presidential election.